jasonlo0509/EE6470_Many_Core_System_HW/hw3/README.md

 ## Implementation Details
 - Software:
-	- I use the source code & medium filter introduction website provided by TA & successfully change the sobel kernel into a medium filter
+	- The Code is used for generating golden data.

-- SystemC:
+- SystemC(hw3 tlm-based implementation):
 	- I change all the data transfer into TLM-based transfer, and use the initiator.cpp provided by TA.
 And after binding initiator \& target socket, I use regitered b_transport to send \& receive the data.
+	- The overall architecture is the same as hw3, which has one Testbench \& one Medium circuit.
 	- I change the process structure in the Testbench Module from one input & one output process to just one inout process.
 Because the original implementation won't make sure send & receive happens in a FIFO correct fashion.
 Therefore, the received picture is wrong.
 To ensure the correctness, I put send & receive in the same loop.

+## Additional features of design and models

 - Here I implement medium filter optimized version with less pixels actually sent to the do_medium process in Medium.cpp.

 ## Experimental results
 ### Before the medium filter